Paolo-Vicencio/Algorithms-Work/README.md

 # Algorithms-Work
-This repository contains all of the coding projects that I completed in my Algorithms class at the University of Virginia.
+This repository contains all of the projects that I completed in my Algorithms class at the University of Virginia.